Developing and publishing equality action plans

 - Employers who do not already report on ethnicity or disability pay gaps should start considering what steps they may need to take to prepare for this new legal reporting requirement, and how data will be collected in line with existing statutory and data protection requirements.

-- The current voluntary guidance on ethnicity pay gap reporting provides a tool for employers to understand each stage of the process but also the specific complexities that ethnicity pay reporting brings.
+- Employers should look out for the draft legislation and also the tools and guidance which the government has committed to provide to support.
+The current voluntary guidance on ethnicity pay gap reporting provides a tool for employers to understand the specific complexities that ethnicity pay reporting brings.
 Disability pay gap reporting is likely to bring similar complexities.

-- Employers may also want to take the opportunity to address other potential pay inequalities existing within their organisation; for example, we are starting to see some employers reporting voluntarily on their socioeconomic pay gaps.
+- While the new reporting duties only apply to those with 250 plus employees, this is an area which all employers should have on their radar.
+Employers may also want to take the opportunity to address other potential pay inequalities existing within their organisation; for example, we are starting to see some employers reporting voluntarily on their socioeconomic pay gaps.

 - In detail